What is an Invoice Payment? A Guide to Paying Vendors

 Enhanced security:

-With less room for humans to intervene, and ample security controls in place, automation often reduces fraud and other security risks.
+With less room for humans to intervene and ample security controls in place, automation often reduces fraud and other security risks.
 Two-factor authentication, segregation of duties, and tokenization are all part of an automated AP process and add an extra level of protection to the invoice payment process.

 Strengthened supplier relationships:

-Most businesses surveyed (71%) note that supplier relationships became more important over the last year.
+Most businesses surveyed (71%) note that supplier relationships have became more important over the last year.
 For organizations related to healthcare, this number was even higher (75%).

 You’ll keep your suppliers happier by ensuring their payments are processed efficiently.
 Many platforms also include a vendor self-service portal that provides visibility into the status of their invoices and payments, keeping them in the loop.